Girls Cross Country IHSA 2A and 3A State Meets | NCTV17

 Naperville Central’s Liz Phillips finishes in second

 Storm takes first, Phillips in second, and Piot in third.
 Anna Lester from Vernon Hills comes in fourth, followed by Jenson.
 Barrington’s Mia Sirois finishes in sixth, while Poglitsch gets seventh for Wheaton South.
 Mt.
 Prospect one and two in Peterson, and Lily Ginsberg end in eighth and ninth.
-Ten through fourteen are a combination of three Downers Grove North runners and two York runners.
+Ten through fourteen are a combination of three Downers Grove North runners and two York runners, Katherine Klimek and Margaret Owens.
 Shania Tandon is in fifteenth, followed by Margaretha Grabske from Arlington Heights.
 Brea Counihan is in 18, Morgan Dick is in 19th, and Lindsey Gerhardstein rounds out the top 20.
+Rianna Tandon takes 23rd to earn All-State honors as well.

 For more prep sports highlights, visit the Naperville Sports Weekly page!